shivamlakhtariya/Amazon-Price-Checker/README.md

 For checking price in regular interval For windows user(As I am) use Task Scheduler and this file will work.
 Give some time to python for generating output and depending on your Internet conncetion it will generate output.

-You can add as many products link as you want in tracker.csv (Which is in tracker folder)
+You can add as many products link as you want in "TRACKER_PRODUCTS.csv" (Which is in tracker folder) make sure you check file formate before using it.

+If you have more efficient way to use it for make it please let me know.
+My email id is on my profile check.
+I would love to know your point.